Richardqiyi/UaNet_OAR/README.md

 python mytest.py test --weight $PATH_TO_WEIGHT --nrrd-path $DICOM_PATH --out-dir $OUTPUT_DIR
 ```

-Can only process one image at a time.
+Can only inference one image at a time.